IKairuu/Project-Rythmix/README.md

 ### 🧠 How the Program Works
 1. Login / Account Creation - Users can sign up or log in with credentials.
-Data is stored in SQLite.
+Data is stored in MySQL Database.

 2. Main Dashboard - Displays the music library.
 Users can import new music or select tracks to play.